shyroni222-art/kimestry_app/frontend/README.md

-# Kimestry Frontend
+# Kimestry-Benchmark Frontend

-This is the React frontend for the Kimestry pipeline benchmark leaderboard application.
+This is the React frontend for the Kimestry-Benchmark pipeline benchmark leaderboard application.

 ## Features